-'Safe and happy' is very much our starting point whether learning at home, or in school
+'Happy and safe' is very much our starting point whether learning at home, or in school

 Vision and Values